hmcts/cpp-cqrs-service-insights/README.md

 ## Configuration

-Add the plugin configuration to your `pom.xml` as follows:
+Add the plugin configuration to your CQRS service module `pom.xml` as follows:

 ```xml
 <plugin>